31-61 TOTAL CREDITS REQUIRED

 The curriculum course abstracts on this page are meant to provide a high-level course overview and subject to change based on term, faculty, and/or institutional requirements.
-View the official course descriptions as written in the Utica College Academic Catalog and in adherence to regional compliance.
+View the official course descriptions as written in the Utica University Academic Catalog and in adherence to regional compliance.
 Select the appropriate Undergraduate Catalog from the dropdown.

 Major related requirements